SouthGreenPlatform/galaxy-wrappers/Galaxy_SouthGreen/traceancestor/README.md

 	-l | --lod : lod value to conclude for one hypothesis or an other (default = 3)

-	-s | --threshold : threshold for the calcul of LOD score (default = 0.99)
+	-s | --threshold : threshold for the calcul of LOD score (default = 0.99 (For an acceptable sequencage error rate of 0.01))

 	-k | --cut : number of K bases for one window (default = 100)